A Plan is Just a Starting Point

 I bought a Veritas large shoulder plane for working the tenons (see review in FWW from maybe this time last year) and right at the end of the project finally took the plunge and bought myself a SawStop cabinet saw.
 Ha ha who says making your own furniture saves you money???

-Thanks again, best regards, happy holidays all the best for 2014.
+Thanks again, best regards, happy holidays and all the best.
 Keep up the great work with 3Dwoodworkingplans.com!

 Looks fantastic Tony!